durham-qlm/ElecSus/README.md

 ElecSus v3.0.0: Extension to Arbitrary magnetic field vectors
 ==============

 A program to calculate the electric susceptibility of an atomic ensemble.
 The program is designed to model weak-probe laser spectra on the D-lines of thermal alkali metal vapour cells.
 The program also includes fitting routines which allow experimental parameters to be extracted from experimental spectroscopic data.

 An alternate GUI based on the TraitsUI interface has been developed by Matthias Widman and co-authors and is available here: https://github.com/matwid/ElecSus (Note this is for ElecSus v2.2.0)

 --------------------
 New in version 3.0
 --------------------

 -	**Major overhaul** that adds much additional functionality.
 See the new paper (https://arxiv.org/abs/1708.05305) for the full details.
 In brief, the additions are

--- To include calculation for an arbitrary angle between magnetic field axis and light propagation vector,
-	in part based on the publication by Rotondaro, Zhdanov and Knize [ J. Opt.
+    - To include calculation for an arbitrary angle between magnetic field axis and light propagation vector, in part based on the publication by Rotondaro, Zhdanov and Knize [ J. Opt.
 Soc.
 Am.
 B 32, 12, 2507 (2015) ] and references therein.

--- A more general approach to light propagation, with the input polarisation more rigorously defined.
+    - A more general approach to light propagation, with the input polarisation more rigorously defined.
 	*This change makes this version	backwards incompatible with the previous (v1.x.x, v2.x.x) versions*, since now we explicitly calculate the electric field at the exit of the medium and use Jones matrices/vectors to compute the Stokes parameters and other derived quantities.
 This also has the benefit of enabling the simulation of, for example: magnetic field gradients; polarising optical elements; birefringence or other optical imperfections.

--- The GUI has been significantly changed to accomodate the extra magnetic field and polarisation options.
+    - The GUI has been significantly changed to accomodate the extra magnetic field and polarisation options.

--- The old runcard method of calling elecsus is now dead and buried, since it's no longer compatible with the current version.
+    - The old runcard method of calling elecsus is now dead and buried, since it's no longer compatible with the current version.

--- The fitting routines have been completely rewritten to use parameter dictionaries.
-We now utilise the lmfit module (https://lmfit.github.io/lmfit-py/),
-	instead of the vanilla scipy least-square minimisation modules.
+    - The fitting routines have been completely rewritten to use parameter dictionaries.
+We now utilise the lmfit module (https://lmfit.github.io/lmfit-py/), instead of the vanilla scipy least-square minimisation modules.
 Performance is broadly similar (since lmfit also runs over the top of scipy.optimize modules, but there are many advantages of this model: Firstly, all parameters can now be selected to vary during a fit or be held constant, and bounds for these parameters can be given to prevent unphysical values from being returned.
-In addition, the differential_evolution solver is now availablle, which is very efficient at finding the global minimum for multi-parameter fits (we leave in random_restat and simulated_annealing for now, though these might disappear in future versions as it appears differential_evolution is much better in all tested cases so far...).
+In addition, the differential_evolution solver is now availablle, which is very efficient at finding the global minimum for multi-parameter fits (we leave in random_restart and simulated_annealing for now, though these might disappear in future versions as it appears differential_evolution is much better in all tested cases so far - see elecsus/tests/fitting_tests.py for examples).

 -------------
 Prerequisites